JuanTwoFour/Blog-preview-card/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
+- Grid

 ### What I learned

-- Will add when finished
+- Learned more about using grid and how to utilize it to my advantage when building something simple like this blog card card.
+Also learned not to default to a flexbox (what I was doing at the start) although flexbox is great when used correctly, for this project it felt simpler to use a display of grid instead.

 ### Useful resources

-- [W3 schools css tutorial](https://www.w3schools.com/css/default.asp) - This helped me with my css styling.
-Explains and gives you examples on what you are creating using css.
+- [W3 schools css tutorial](https://www.w3schools.com/css/default.asp) - Probably one of the best ways to learn how to do cool things with CSS.
+Learned mostly more about grid.

 ## Author